 Field Study Experiences for Boston Public Schools

-The Arboretum offers seasonal school programs for public school students in grades Pre-K to 5, which includes free bus transportation.
-These one- to two-hour programs are designed to encourage the investigation of plant science in the meadows, ponds, and woodlands of the Arnold Arboretum.
+The Arboretum offers seasonal school programs for Boston Public School students in grades Pre-K to 5, which includes free bus transportation.
+These one- to two-hour programs are designed to encourage the investigation of life science in the meadows, ponds, and woodlands of the Arnold Arboretum.
 Our goal is to provide an intellectually stimulating experience in the landscape for each student.
-We do this by encouraging hands-on exploration of seasonal phenomena and thoughtful conversations with students about the plants they encounter here.
+We do this by encouraging hands-on exploration of seasonal phenomena and thoughtful conversations with students about the organisms they encounter here.
 We use a variety of tools, and we ask students to share their learning through dialogue, drawings, and presentations.
 We maintain small groups lead by a volunteer guide so that students can receive individual attention from a supportive and knowledgeable adult.
 Programs are designed to be developmentally appropriate, and on-going coordination with the teachers ensures that our content supports classroom learning goals.
 Our programs align with BPS Life Science study and Massachusetts Science, Technology, and Engineering Standards.
 Pre- and post-visit materials help teachers plan a challenging learning opportunity.
 Volunteer to lead a school group.
 Contribute to Buses for Boston to provide transportation for BPS students.

 - Programs take place from 10:00am to noon,or 10:30am-12:30pm for late start schools, on weekdays only.